How to Set Up SPF and DKIM for Mailchimp

 Set up SPF

 Next let's set up SPF.
-Setting up SPF and DKIM on your domain is also known as "domain authentication" and "authenticate your domain".
+Setting up SPF and DKIM on your domain is also known as "domain authentication" or "authenticate your domain".

 Authenticating a domain for Mailchimp means you, as the domain owner/administrator, authorize Mailchimp to send emails on behalf of that particular domain.